MCSPenguin/CivCorp/Bylaws.rst

    or the President.

-3. The Treasurer shall have custody, subject to the order of the Board of Directors, of all funds and securities of the Corporation.
+3. The Treasurer shall have custody, subject to the order of the Board of Directors, shall have the custody of all funds and securities of the Corporation.

 Shares of Stocks
 ********************************************************************************